Enhanced community quarantine in Luzon: ABS-CBN

-In a statement on March 13, 2020, ABS-CBN made public that the television network is halting the production of television series and the presentation of its live shows.
-Reruns of previously aired teleseryes or Philippine television dramas (such as 100 Days to Heaven, May Bukas Pa and On the Wings of Love) replaced then-ongoing series (Ang Probinsyano) Prior to the imposition of the community quarantine, ABS-CBN initially suspended the admission of studio audience it's live TV programs.
+In a statement on March 13, 2020, ABS-CBN announced that the television network is halting the production of television series and the presentation of its live shows.
+Reruns of previously aired teleseryes or Philippine television dramas (such as 100 Days to Heaven, May Bukas Pa and On the Wings of Love) replaced then-ongoing series (Ang Probinsyano) and were aired until the shutdown of the network on May 5, 2020.
+Prior to the imposition of the community quarantine, ABS-CBN initially suspended the admission of studio audience for its live TV programs.

 ABS-CBN News and Current Affairs programs continued to deliver live news on their television and radio stations.
 On April 1, 2020, DZMM and DZMM TeleRadyo aired on ANC and suspended regular programming on DZMM due to the exposure of their workers to persons under investigation for COVID-19.

 During the reimposition of the ECQ in the Greater Manila Area, studio programs such as It's Showtime and Magandang Buhay suspended their live broadcast.